poseidon-framework/poseidon-hs/README.md

 ### Package Creation and Manipulation Commands

 #### Forge Command
-`forge` creates new poseidon packages by extracting and merging packages, populations and individuals from poseidon repositories.
+`forge` creates new poseidon packages by extracting and merging packages, populations and individuals from your poseidon repositories.

 `forge` can be used with